Hödekin: Nomenclature

-The spirit is called "the capped [one]" (pileatus) in the Latin prose, with the German form given as Hütgin and the "Saxon form" as Hüdekin; (Note: Trithemius.) the "Saxon form" is spelt Hedeckin by Weyer, and Lower Saxon form Hödekecken by Francisci, who lists Hudgen and Hütchen as normalized forms.
+The spirit is called "the capped [one]" (pileatus) in the Latin prose, with the German form given as Hütgin, and the "Saxon form" as Hüdekin.
+(Note: Trithemius.)
+The "Saxon form" is spelt Hedeckin by Weyer, and Lower Saxon form Hödekecken by Francisci, who lists Hudgen and Hütchen as normalized forms.

-Praetorius gives "Hödekin".
-Grimm gave the form "Hödeken" attested in a Lower Saxon dialect poem.
-Keightley also employed the form "Hödeken" (further anglicised as "Hatekin" or "Little Hat"), but the name in the index is emended to "Hödekin" in Keightley's 1850 edition.
+Praetorius provides the form "Hödekin".
+Grimm used the form "Hödeken" attested in a Lower Saxon dialect poem.
+Keightley also employed the form "Hödeken" (further anglicised as "Hatekin" or "Little Hat"), but the name in the index was emended to "Hödekin" in Keightley's 1850 edition.

-The sources explain that the sprite wears a peasant's clothing and a hat on its head, and for this reason is called in the Saxon dialect "Hüdekin" (Note: Trithemius.
-Trithemius quoted via Dobeneck by Heine as "Hüdeken".) ("Hedeckin"; "Hödekin").
-Wyl glosses the Latin noun form, deriving from adj. pilleatus, as meaning "felt cap".
-Grimm's Deutsche Sagen retelling concurs and calls the headgear it wears a "felt hat".
+Sources consistently explain that the sprite wears peasant's clothing and a hat on its head.
+For this reason, he is called "Hüdekin" (Note: Trithemius.
+Trithemius quoted via Dobeneck by Heine as "Hüdeken".) (also spelled "Hedeckin" or "Hödekin") in the Saxon dialect.
+Wyl glosses the Latin noun form, deriving from the adjective pilleatus, as meaning "felt cap".
+Grimm's Deutsche Sagen retelling concurs and described the headgear it wears as a "felt hat".
 (Note: Heine adds: "For the sake of accuracy I must note that Hüdeken's head covering differs from the ordinary costume of the kobolds.
 They are usually dressed in gray and wear a little red cap [rothes Käppchen].
 At least this is the way they look in Denmark [i.e. the nissen as described by Hans Christian Andersen]".)
 (Note: unnecessary.)

-The forms given by Hölling (1730) are various: Hödecken; Heidecke, Hoidecke, Hödecke: Heideke, Hödeke, Heideken.
-Chronicon Luneburgicum (to 1421) gives "VVinsenberch Hoideke", while 's Chronica Brunswicenses (1489) gives "Bodecke" as the sprite's name.
+The forms given by Hölling (1730) are various: Hödecken; Heidecke, Hoidecke, Hödecke, Heideke, Hödeke, Heideken.
+The Chronicon Luneburgicum (written up to 1421) records "VVinsenberch Hoideke", while 's Chronica Brunswicenses (1489) gives "Bodecke" as the sprite's name.

 Historic background

-The Hütchen's haunt is placed at the Stift Hildesheim ostensibly the Prince-Bishopric of Hildesheim, and where the office held court (curia), the spirit appeared and foretold to Bishop Bernhard of impending dangers.
+The Hütchen's haunt is placed at the Stift Hildesheim, ostensibly the Prince-Bishopric of Hildesheim.
+There, where the office held court (curia), the spirit appeared and foretold to Bishop Bernhard of impending dangers.
 (Note: Tristhemius; tr.
 Ritson) The Bishop of Hildesheim subsequently overtook Winzenburg, in Hildesheim (district), thanks in part to the sprite delivering new about the upheaval there, whereas the Grimms gave a fictive version of what happened (cf. below).